Perception-Based Temporal Logic Planning in Uncertain Semantic Maps: Proof of Completeness, Optimality, Complexity

 \section{Proof of Completeness, Optimality, \& Complexity}

 In what follows, we denote by $\mathcal{G}^n=\{\mathcal{V}^{n}, \mathcal{E}^{n}, \ccalJ_{\ccalG}\}$ the tree that has been built by Algorithm \ref{alg:RRT} by the $n$-th iteration.
 The same notation also extends to $f_{\ccalV}$, $f_{\ccalU}$, and $\bbu_{\text{new}}$.
-To prove Theorems \ref{thm:probCompl} and \ref{thm:asOpt}, we show that Algorithm \ref{alg:RRT} can find all possible paths $\bbq_{0:H}$, whether they are feasible or not, with probability $1$ as $n\to\infty$.
-As a result, if there exists a feasible (including the optimal) path $\bbq_{0:H}$, then Algorithm \ref{alg:RRT} will find it with probability $1$ as $n\to\infty$.
-To show this, we first need to state the following results.
+To prove Theorems \ref{thm:probCompl} and \ref{thm:asOpt}, it suffices to show that Algorithm \ref{alg:RRT} can find all possible paths $\bbq_{0:H}$, for any $H>0$, whether they are feasible or not, with probability $1$ as $n\to\infty$.
+Showing this result means that if there exists a feasible (including the optimal) path $\bbq_{0:H}$, then Algorithm \ref{alg:RRT} will find it with probability $1$ as $n\to\infty$.
+The key idea is to prove that once any node is added to the tree, then eventually this node will be extended towards all possible feasible directions as per the set of control inputs $\ccalU$.
+A key assumption to show this is that of finite control space $\ccalU$.
+To show this result, we first need to state the following results.

 \begin{lem}[Sampling $\ccalV_{k_{\text{rand}}}^n$] Consider any subset $\ccalV_{k}^n$ and any fixed iteration index $n$ and any fixed $k\in\set{1,\dots,K_n}$.
 Then, there exists an infinite number of subsequent iterations $n+w$, where $w\in\mathcal{W}\subseteq\mathbb{N}$ and $\ccalW$ is a subsequence of $\mathbb{N}$, at which the subset $\ccalV_{k}^n$ is selected to be the set $\ccalV_{k_{\text{rand}}}^{n+w}$. \end{lem}